poolifier/poolifier/benchmarks/README.md

 To compare poolifier pools performance vs other pools performance we chose to use [hyperfine](https://github.com/sharkdp/hyperfine).
 We chose to use this tool because it allows to run isolated Node.js processes so that each pool does not impact each other.

-We will add more details on each function that we benchmark.

 Those are our results:

-- CPU Intensive task with 100k operations submitted to each pool [BENCH-100000.MD](./versus-external-pools/BENCH-100000.MD)
+- CPU Intensive task with 100k operations submitted to each pool [BENCH-100000.MD](./versus-external-pools/BENCH-100000.MD).
+This benchmark ran on a MacBook Pro 2015, 2,2 GHz Intel Core i7 quad-core, 16 GB 1600 MHz DDR3

 ## How to run benchmarks